MicLieg/LinuxGSM-Docs/game-servers/ark-survival-evolved.md

 ### Cluster ID

-&#x20;The cluster ID is the global name of the cluster.
+The cluster ID is the global name of the cluster.
 Each instance that will be attached to the cluster must have the same cluster ID.
 Use `-ClusterId=<CLUSTER NAME>`to specify the cluster ID.

 ### Cluster Directory

 Each server instance must be able to access the _cluster directory_.
 The cluster directory is a shared location that allows survivor and other data to be shared between server instances.

 By default the cluster directory is `ShooterGame/Saved/clusters/<CLUSTER NAME>`.
 Depending upon your configuration it may be required that instances need to be pointed to a specific shared directory.
-To do this use add the`-ClusterDirOverride=<PATH>`  parameter with the directory location.&#x20;
+To do this use add the`-ClusterDirOverride=<PATH>`  parameter with the directory location.

 The shared directory can be any preferred location however each instance must be able to read and write to that directory.